$ cd fundamentals-of-devops

 You typically only have a small amount of storage available locally, and it’s usually ephemeral, so you can’t store anything permanent on it.

-Since the servers are hidden from you, you have very little control over the hardware that you’re using, which can make performance tuning difficult.
+Since the servers are hidden from you, you have little control over the hardware that you’re using, which can make performance tuning difficult.

 You usually can’t connect to the servers directly (e.g. via SSH), which can make debugging difficult.